BakemonoTR/Assignment1/README.md

 During the development of this assignment, the main technical challenge encountered was:

 1.  **Sticky Footer Alignment:** I faced a significant issue with **pinning the footer to the bottom** of the viewport on pages with little content.
 It was difficult to ensure the footer stayed at the very bottom regardless of the page height.
-I researched CSS Flexbox and `min-height` techniques to attempt to resolve this.
-2. But It is not solved.
+I researched CSS Flexbox and `min-height` techniques to attempt to resolve this.But it is not solved.